andreypopp/jsonpublish/docs/index.rst

   >>> print dumps(user_m)
   {"username": "andrey"}

-As you can see, by wrapping our ``User`` object in ``jsonsettings`` we can pass arbitrary keyword arguments to corresponding adapter so we can alter serialization by per-object basis.
+As you can see, by wrapping our ``User`` object in :func:`jsonpublish.jsonsettings` we can pass arbitrary keyword arguments to corresponding adapter so we can alter serialization by per-object basis.

 Function ``jsonsettings`` actually doesn't alter object in any way, it just "annotates" it with some metadata needed for corresponding adapter.
 You can work